-Bank Authorization Letter Samples | How to Write (Free Templates)
+Bank Authorization Letter Samples | How to Write

 A Bank Authorization Letter is an official document written by an account holder to a bank manager to delegate authority or consent that their business partners or family members can conduct transactions in the account on their behalf.

-Various reasons may prompt an account holder to write a bank authorization letter.
-For example, the account holder must write the bank authorization letter when they want to provide a third party with their bank statements.
 The bank statements summarize all financial transactions executed by the account holder and should, therefore, only be released to a credible person.
-A bank authorization letter may also be written if the account holder wishes to close their account.
+This authorization letter may also be written if the account holder wishes to close their account.
 This enables the bank to start the closing process as stated by the third party acting on behalf of the account holder.

 An account holder should also write a bank authorization letter if they wish to add or change nominees to their account.
-The authorized party will be permitted to add or change the nominee on behalf of the account holder.
+The authorised party will be permitted to add or change the nominee on behalf of the account holder.
 The letter can also be written if the account holder wants to change their bank branch.
 The letter should be sent to the current branch to instruct the manager to transfer the account on the account holder’s behalf.
-Finally, an account holder can also write the bank authorization letter to activate their frozen account.
+Finally, an account holder can also write the authorization letter to activate their frozen account.
 The authorized party will activate the frozen account on the account holder’s behalf.

 Sample Letters